-Victoria Beckham Reveals Her $1,635 Daily Beauty Regimen (Here’s Where to Buy Every Single Product)
+Victoria Beckham Reveals Her $1,717 Daily Beauty Regimen (Here's Where to Buy Every Single Product)

 Skincare

 If you’ve noticed that Beckham looks just as radiant in her airport paparazzi photos post-flight as she does on the red carpet, that’s because she gives herself a mini-facial in flight.
-She cleanses her skin and puts on Sarah Chapman’s Skinesis Stem Cell Collagen Activator ($265) which makes her skin feel “so nice” in the “horrific” airplane air.
-Then she uses her very own Estée Lauder Morning Aura primer ($95) which she developed specifically to look refreshed when facing the paparazzi after a long flight.
+She cleanses her skin and puts on Sarah Chapman's Skinesis Stem Cell Collagen Activator ($265) which makes her skin feel “so nice” in the “horrific” airplane air.
+Then she uses her very own Estée Lauder Morning Aura primer ($95, now out of stock) which she developed specifically to look refreshed when facing the paparazzi after a long flight.
 (Just one of the perks of having your own beauty line!)

 She follows that up with the Sarah Chapman 3D Moisture Infusion Mask ($84), a jade roller ($90) and La Mer's Moisturizing Soft Lotion ($260) which she loves because it’s light enough to soak in before her foundation.